Are you wondering what to look for in a window air conditioner?

 If you are in the market for a new window AC unit, it is important to find the air conditioner that has the best set of options for your needs.

 While the main goal of a window air conditioner is to cool down your home, you’ll find that there are many features that aid in your use of a new air conditioner.

 Depending on your situation you may require more or fewer functions to make the air conditioner work best inside your home, so it is good to know what choices you have.

 Some features even boost the efficiency of your window air conditioner which will keep your home cooler while saving money or your electric bill.

 Below are some of the top features to look for when searching for your ideal air conditioner.
-Once you are done looking it over be sure to check out our free guide on the best window AC units you can get to find one that is right for your needs.
+Once you are done looking it over be sure to check out our free guide on the best window air conditioners to find one that is right for your needs.

 Available Features on Window Air Conditioners